The Stochastic-Quantum Theorem: Stochastic Processes

-A generalized stochastic system also naturally generalizes a mathematical structure called a \emph{stochastic dynamical system}, or \emph{random dynamical system}~\citep{Honerkamp:1996sdscnmda,Arnold:1998rds}. \begin{itemize} \item The definition of a random dynamical system starts with what this paper would call a generalized dynamical system $\left(\statespace,\setoftimes,f\right)$, with $\setoftimes$ a monoid, and replaces the single dynamical map $f$ with a probabilistic family or ensemble of dynamical maps $\curlies{f_{\omega}\suchthat\omega\in\samplespace}$ that are indexed by a point $\omega$ in some sample space $\samplespace$.
-That is, a randomly sampled point $\omega$ in $\samplespace$ picks out an entire dynamical map $f_{\omega}$, as a whole. \item For any randomly sampled point $\omega$ and any fixed time $t$, one can define a map
+An indivisible stochastic process is distinct from a mathematical structure already in the research literature, called a stochastic dynamical system or a random dynamical system (Honerkamp 1996, Arnold 1998) . \begin{itemize} \item The definition of a random dynamical system starts with what this paper would call an indivisible dynamical system $\left(\statespace,\setoftimes,f\right)$, with $\setoftimes$ a monoid, and replaces the single dynamical map $f$ with a probabilistic family or ensemble of dynamical maps $\curlies{f_{\omega}\suchthat\omega\in\samplespace}$ that are indexed by a point $\omega$ in some sample space $\samplespace$.
+That is, a randomly sampled point $\omega$ in $\samplespace$ picks out an entire dynamical map $f_{\omega}$ as a whole. \item For any randomly sampled point $\omega$ and any fixed target time $t$, one can define a map

 by